lucidrains/CoLT5-attention/README.md

     light_dim_head = 64,       # attention head dimension of light branch
     light_heads = 8,           # number of attention heads for light branch
-    light_window_size = 32,    # height and width of local window attention on the image feature map heavy_dim_head = 64,       # attention head dimension of heavy branch
-    heavy_heads = 8,           # number of attention heads for heavy branch
-    num_heavy_tokens_q = 1024, # heavy branch receives only 1024 routed tokens of 65536
+    light_window_size = 32,    # height and width of local window attention on the image feature map channel_first = True,      # whether to accept images with channel first than last heavy_dim_head = 64,       # attention head dimension of heavy branch heavy_heads = 8,           # number of attention heads for heavy branch num_heavy_tokens_q = 1024, # heavy branch receives only 1024 routed tokens of 65536